ayofalo/libman/README.md

 RESTFUL API for a Fictional Library Management System

-A node appliaction that allows users to manage books, authors, and borrowers.
+A node application that allows users to manage books, authors, and borrowers.
 The API provides functionality for adding, retrieving, updating, and deleting records.

-The system provides JWT-based authentication to secure access to private endpoints.
+The API supports key operations, employs JWT-based authentication for security and securing access to protected endpoints.

 Pagination was used to optimize backend performance.

 Users are assigned roles and access to some endpoints is based on registered role.
 The roles include Admin and Borrower roles.

-Documented the API using the OpenAPI specification.
-Utilized Swagger.

-Cookie based authenication was used because they are provide automatic handling functionality and are less susceptible to certain types of attacks like Cross-Site Request Forgery (CSRF).
+Utilized OpenAPI 3.0 for your API documentation!.
+Leveraged Swagger.

-Application was deployed serverless on AWS Lambda and API Gateway
+AWS Lambda and API Gateway were used for serverless deployment.

 Technologies used